 The resulting “raw” gold pin, now made of 750/– yellow gold, could now be further processed into the various decorative elements of the most important central gemstone setting – consisting of gold sheet with pearl wire and arcade arches.

-First, a wafer-thin wire was pulled from part of the gold through a so-called "drawing iron" to make the pearl wire arcades of the central sapphire setting:
+First, a very thin wire was drawn from part of the gold through a so-called “drawing iron” to create the pearl wire arcades of the central sapphire setting:

-Then a suitable "gold plate" was rolled out for the later setting of the central sapphire and finally all the individual decorative elements were soldered together:
+Afterwards, a suitable “gold sheet” was rolled out for the later setting of the central sapphire and finally all the individual decorative elements were soldered together:

 Soldering the arcades for the central sapphire setting

-After the finished setting – as the goldsmith says – “is out of the fire” and thus all the soldering work on the gold setting was complete, the intended medieval charm of this particular gem setting finally emerged:
+After the finished setting – as the goldsmith says – was “out of the fire” and all soldering work on the gold setting was finished, the intended medieval charm of this special gemstone setting finally came to light:

 Here is another detail shot of the finished golden arcade setting: